-School Partnership with a full explanation of their decision and the reason(s) for it, in writing, within 10 school days of the meeting.
+School Partnership and Hevingham Under 5's with a full explanation of their decision and the reason(s) for it, in writing, within 10 school days of the meeting.

-The letter to the complainant will include details of how to contact the Department for Education if they are dissatisfied with the way their complaint has been handled by Hevingham and Marsham Primary School Partnership.
+The letter to the complainant will include details of how to contact the Department for Education if they are dissatisfied with the way their complaint has been handled by Hevingham and Marsham Primary School Partnership and Hevingham Under 5's.